tdicomitis/Learning-MongoDB/README.md

 }

 ```
-The flexiblity JSON offers allows us to design our data with complete flexibility.
+The flexibility JSON offers allows us to design our data with complete flexibility.

 For more information [json.org](http://json.org/)

 ----
 #### BSON

+BSON is a binary json that makes MongoDb fast.

 Mongo actually stores JSON in BSON, Binary JSON.